pd-uk/TEST/README.md

 # Aimia Data Engineering Test

-This small project is created as a solution for the AIMIA Data Engineering Technical Test.
+This project is created as a solution for the AIMIA Data Engineering Technical Test.

 ## Basics